NetworkBlockDevice/nbd/doc/proto.md

 ## Protocol phases

-The NBD protocol has two phases: the handshake and the data pushing phase.
+The NBD protocol has two phases: the handshake and the transmission.
 During the handshake, a connection is established and an exported NBD device along other protocol parameters are negotiated between the client and the server.
-After a successful handshake, the client and the server proceed to data pushing phase in which the export is read from and written to.
+After a successful handshake, the client and the server proceed to the transmission phase in which the export is read from and written to.

-On the client side under Linux, the handshake is implemented in userspace, while the data pushing phase is implemented in kernel space.
+On the client side under Linux, the handshake is implemented in userspace, while the transmission phase is implemented in kernel space.
-To get from the handshake to the data pushing phase, the client performs
+To get from the handshake to the transmission phase, the client performs

     ioctl(nbd, NBD_SET_SOCK, sock)
     ioctl(nbd, NBD_DO_IT)